felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 After following this lab you should know more about the implementation and limitations of odometry-based localization for mobile robots.

 ## Challenge: Go-to-goal behavior with PID
+Modify the line-following state-machine to create a new state that implements a "go-to-goal" behavior using a PID controller.
+This state should be activated when the robot reaches approximately half of the track.
+In other words, the robot starts by following the line using the state-machine with localization implemented in this lab.
+When it gets half-way through the path, the "go-to-goal" state is activated.
+A list of goal positions is given before the program starts.
+One should be able to add as many goal positions as desired.
+After reaching the final goal position, the robot should stop.

+Implement your code so that the robot goes from its current position to the next goal position, stops, and stays there for some short time (1 second, for example).
+Then, the robot should move to the subsequent goal position and repeat the cycle until it reaches the final goal position.

-Replace the line-following state-machine by a "go-to-goal" behavior using a PID controller.
-Test it by making the robot go to the 4 corners of the field, and then to the center.
+Demonstrate your code by making the robot go to the 4 corners of the field (without touching the walls), and then to the center of the field.
+For this challenge, there is no need to have obstacle avoidance working.

 ## Super challenge: 1-D Kalman Filter
-Implement a 1-D Kalman Filter to combine the values given by the compass with the orientation calculated via odometry to get a better estimate of the robot orientation.
+Use another sensor (like a compass or gyroscope) to estimate the orientation of the robot.
+Implement a 1-D Kalman Filter to combine the values given by this extra sensor with the orientation calculated via odometry to get a better estimate of the robot orientation.
 In [this post](https://medium.com/analytics-vidhya/kalman-filters-a-step-by-step-implementation-guide-in-python-91e7e123b968) you find explanation about the Kalman Filter and how to implement it in Python.

 ## Solution
 Try to implement the localization code yourself before checking the solution!
 After a successfull implementation, or if you need more inspiration than the template, an example code is available [here](../Lab3/line_following_with_localization.py).